Sentry vs Grafana for Solo Developers

 Integration is fast.
 Add the SDK to your app, initialize it with your project DSN, deploy, and errors start appearing in your dashboard.
 Sentry groups duplicate errors into issues, tracks their frequency, and alerts you through Slack, email, or other integrations.
 Performance monitoring shows slow transactions, database queries, and frontend vitals.

-The free tier provides 5,000 errors per month, which is more than enough for most solo developer projects.
-The Team plan at $26/month adds higher limits, better retention, and advanced features.
+The free Developer plan provides 5,000 errors per month, 5 million spans, and 50 session replays for a single user, which is more than enough for most solo developer projects.
+The Team plan at $26 per month on annual billing lifts the included errors to 50,000 per month, opens the seat count, and extends the lookback window.
 For error tracking specifically, Sentry has no real competitor in terms of depth and developer experience.

 Grafana Overview